phpandroidgladiator/todoist-api/source/includes/_authorization.md

 # Authorization

 In order to make authorized calls to Todoist APIs, your application must first obtain an access token from the users.
-The sections below describe different ways of obtain such a token.
+This section describes the different ways of obtaining such a token.

-Note that we encourage your application to use __OAuth__ protocol to obtain access token from the user, as the other authorization methods (`login` and `login_with_google` are scheduled for deprecation).
+Note that we encourage your application to use the [OAuth](http://en.wikipedia.org/wiki/OAuth) protocol to obtain the access token from the user, as the other authentication methods (`login` and `login_with_google`) are scheduled for deprecation.

 ## OAuth